iainctduncan/papers/source/features_usage.rst

-We also know that if the consumer should get partially updated data (perhaps its thread runs part way through an update from the producer), this is not a serious problem - some ripple in the display as data refreshes is acceptable to the user in the name of real-time performance.
+We also know that if the consumer should get partially updated data (perhaps its thread runs part way through an update from the producer), this is not a serious problem - some ripple in the display as data refreshes is acceptable to the user in the name of realtime performance.
 Given our strict producer and consumer scheme, and our acceptance of ripple, the s4m-array is preferable to using data structures such as buffer or table, which will run more slowly on account of the thread-synchronization code